Baby Furniture Buying Guide: What Do You Really Need for the Nursery?

 The main difference between mini-cribs and standard cribs is size.
 These space-savers are just a little smaller than traditional cribs, with the dimensions measuring 24 inches wide and 38 inches long.

 The crib mattress you purchase now will likely be your baby’s sleeping surface for a few years, so make sure you choose a good one.
-Newton Baby’s Basic Crib Mattress is a great option!
+Newton’s Basic Crib Mattress is a great option!

 And because our mattresses don't contain latex, foam or adhesives, they're hypoallergenic, free of toxic chemicals, and exceed the most rigorous 3rd-party emissions standards which test for off-gassing (the yucky chemicals you sometimes inhale when buying a new mattress).